The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

 ENSO-neutral conditions continue in the Pacific.
-As of December 30th, the Climate Prediction Center (CPC) reported that ENSO neutral conditions continue for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) were near average across much of the Pacific Ocean.
-ENSO-neutral conditions are favored to continue through the winter of 2012-2013 and into spring 2013.
-CPC predicts above normal temperatures for the state, with above normal precipitation for northern Florida in January, but below normal precipitation in peninsular Florida through March.
+As of June 3rd, neutral ENSO conditions continue to be reported for the equatorial Pacific.
+Equatorial sea surface temperatures (SST) are near average across the western and central Pacific Ocean and below average in the eastern Pacific.
+ENSO-neutral conditions are favored to continue through summer 2013.
+The Climate Prediction Center (CPC) predicts above normal temperatures for the state and they are also predicting above normal precipitation for the Panhandle and normal precipitation for the rest of Florida through August.

 Florida Climate Center